rpglab/rpglab.github.io/people/_posts/2020-05-20-Johanna-Hosana.md

 alumni: true
 ---

 Johanna Hosana started her research in the RPG lab in May 2020.
-She mainly worked building load modeling and building energy management.
+She mainly worked on building load modeling and building energy management.